Our Fight for Racial and Social Justice

 LCLD Pathfinders and Fellows Program

-Cooley is a member of the leadership council on legal diversity, an organization of more than 320 corporate chief legal officers and law firm managing partners.
+Cooley is a member of the Leadership Council on Legal Diversity, an organization of more than 320 corporate chief legal officers and law firm managing partners.
 Through our membership in the program, we nominate a diverse set of lawyers for leadership development programs each year.
 Cooley is recognized as a key law firm partner by LCLD.

 Cooley Recognizes Juneteenth

 Cooley observes Juneteenth as a firm holiday in the US annually.
-Firm lawyers and business professionals are encouraged to use the time to reflect on, celebrate and honor Black history and culture, as well as to examine the role each of us has in standing up as antiracists and being allies in change.
+Firm lawyers and business professionals are encouraged to use the time to reflect on, celebrate, and honor Black history and culture, as well as to examine the role each of us has in standing up as antiracists and being allies in change.

 Cooley Honored at LCCR’s Dr. Martin Luther King Jr. Awards Dinner

-The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area honored Cooley at its Dr. Martin Luther King Jr. Awards celebration in 2020 for the firm’s representation of small business owners of color, and in 2021 for the firm’s work to force the federal government to take steps to protect the health of immigrant detainees during the pandemic.
+The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area honored Cooley at its Dr. Martin Luther King Jr. Awards celebration in 2020 for the firm’s representation of small business owners of color, and in 2021 for Cooley’s work to force the federal government to take steps to protect the health of immigrant detainees during the pandemic.